jeffreywallphd/LMForge/README.md

     OPENAI_API_KEY=yourKey
 - Be sure to change the values above to values for your system.

-5. Last, make sure your file location in your terminal is in the outer django_backend folder.
+5. Last, make sure your file location in your terminal is in the outer lmforge folder.
 Then, run the commands below one by one:
 - python manage.py makemigrations
 - python manage.py migrate
 - python manage.py runserver

-* Whenever you want to start the applicatoin again, start your Python virtual environment and simply run the last of the three above commands.
+6. Whenever you want to start the applicatoin again, start your Python virtual environment and simply run:
+- python manage.py runserver